CodeByHarri/ColourSauce/README.md

 > Does picking the right colours stress you?
 No worries mate, I got you!

-These are are some hand picked colour palettes I’ve chosen to spice them boring plots to something everyone can get around!
+These are some hand picked colour palettes I’ve chosen to spice them boring plots to something everyone can get around!
 This package was inspired by the [WesAnderson package](https://github.com/karthik/wesanderson) which derived it’s